Among the many things we endeavour to offer are:

 If you would like the Vicar or a member of our Local Ministry Team to visit you at home or in hospital, please do let us know.
 We are able to offer home communion to those who are not able to get to the church.

 There are regular church services at All Saints.
-Please refer to the list of Church Services You will be made very welcome if you can join us.
+Please refer to Church Services You will be made very welcome if you can join us.
 You may be able to attend services regularly or just once in a while.
 We will pleased to see you at any time.
 Sometimes the service pattern is changed so do please check our Calendar - default view

 Throughout the year we do have regular special services.
 These will be listed in our Calendar - default view and usually include: Holy Week services before Easter; Easter services; Advent, Christingle and Christmas services; All Souls; Remembrance Day; Annual Ecumenical Covenant Service with our friends at Trinity Methodist and many more.
 You are welcome to join us.